odin-public/aps-node-runtime/README.md

 ## Service code files

-Service code files are located inside (sometimes not immideately) the endpoint home directory.
+Service code files are located inside (sometimes not immediately) the endpoint home directory.
 If everything else goes well, this file is ultimately the one deciding what to do with the request. **Service handlers are ES6 (ES2015) compatible**, by default, `babel` will be used to transpile the file, unless `useBabel` is set to `false` for that endpoint.
 A typical file looks like this:

 ```javascript
 import crypto from 'crypto';